RishabR07/marksmaster-college/README.md

 Project Overview
-How can I edit this code?
+Editing the Code

-You can edit the application using any of the following methods:
+You can update and maintain this project using any of the methods below.

-1. Use the Lovable Editor
+1. Using the Lovable Editor

-Visit the project page and make changes directly in the browser.
-Edits made there will be committed automatically to this repository.
+You can visit the project page in Lovable and make direct edits.
+Any changes made there will automatically be committed to this repository.

-2. Use a Local Development Environment
+2. Using a Local Development Environment

-If you prefer working locally in your own IDE, clone the repository and push your changes.
-These changes will also appear in the Lovable editor.
+If you prefer working locally in your preferred IDE, you can clone the repository and push updates.
+These changes will also sync to the Lovable editor.

-Requirements: Node.js and npm (installation via nvm is recommended).
+Requirements: Node.js and npm (installing via nvm is recommended)

-# Step 1: Clone the repository using the project's Git URL.
+# Step 1: Clone the repository with your Git URL.
 git clone <YOUR_GIT_URL>

-# Step 2: Navigate to the project directory.
+# Step 2: Enter the project directory.
 cd <YOUR_PROJECT_NAME>

-# Step 3: Install the necessary dependencies.
+# Step 3: Install dependencies.
 npm i

-# Step 4: Start the development server with auto-reloading.
+# Step 4: Start the development server with auto-reload.
 npm run dev

-3. Edit Directly on GitHub
+3. Editing Directly on GitHub

-Navigate to the file you want to edit.
+Navigate to the file you want to modify.

-Click the Edit button (pencil icon).
+Click the Edit (pencil) icon.

-Make changes and commit them.
+Apply your changes and commit them.

-4. Use GitHub Codespaces
+4. Using GitHub Codespaces

-Open the repository’s main page.
+Open the main page of the repository.

-Click Code > Codespaces.
+Click Code → Codespaces.

 Create a new Codespace.

-Edit files in the Codespace and commit/push changes when finished.
+Edit files directly and commit/push your changes when done.

 Technologies Used